WDIFL.com Exclusive

 Weld, Cragar and American had displays I could relate to.

-My favorite tee shirt of the show
+My favorite tee shirt

 .